dreamfactorysoftware/platform-wiki/Platform-Documentation/What-is-DreamFactory/FAQs.md

 The easiest way to start using DreamFactory is to sign up for a free hosted account on [www.dreamfactory.com](http://www.dreamfactory.com) or install DreamFactory on your local machine or server with one of the [Bitnami installers](https://bitnami.com/stack/dreamfactory).
 The best way to create your first app is to follow the steps in the Quickstart tab of the DreamFactory Admin Console.
 You should also browse the API docs tab to try out some of the API calls to the ‘/db’ API which returns data from the MySQL database that comes installed with DreamFactory.

 After that, you should follow the [blog tutorials](Blogs) and [screencasts](Screencasts) to build a simple application using your favorite frontend technology.
 If you still need help, you should search the [community forum](http://community.dreamfactory.com/) or send an email to support@dreamfactory.com.

+**Is there a product roadmap**

+There’s a high-level roadmap published [here](Upcoming-Features).
+If you have a specific feature request or find a bug, please [file a ticket on GitHub](dsp-core/issues) or post it on the [community forum](http://community.dreamfactory.com/).